-Utah is an exception to this rule.
+Utah is a natural exception to this rule.
 Before it dried up 12,000 years ago, Lake Bonneville swept lithium from the surrounding rocks and concentrated the mineral in its sediment.
 That concentrated source of lithium remains present in Bonneville remnants around the state, including the Great Salt Lake, the Bonneville Salt Flats, and Sevier Lake.
-Underground reservoirs of saltwater brines that contain lithium are also scattered across southeastern Utah.
+Underground reservoirs of saltwater brines that contain lithium are also scattered across southeastern Utah, according to Andrew Rupke, a senior minerals geologist for the Utah Geological Survey.

-"In order to get these brines, you have an evaporative process working," says Andrew Rupke, a senior minerals geologist for the Utah Geological Survey.
+"In order to get these brines, you have an evaporative process working," Rupke says.
 "That concentrates ions in the brine, and that increases in concentration as you evaporate more and more water.
 Lithium tends to stay in the brine-you have to evaporate everything before you get lithium depositing as a solid."